rishic3/asst3/writeup.md

 }
 ```

-The first pass resolved the correctness issues, which was a good sign for the first pass.
-But the performance was poor, as expected given the obvious inefficencies we decided to accept for the initial approach.
+We observed the following results on the AWS T4G machine.
+We were happy to see the correctness issues resolved, but as we expected, the performance was poor given the inefficencies we decided to accept for the initial approach.

 ```text
 --------------------------------------------------------------------------
 | Scene Name      | Ref Time (T_ref) | Your Time (T)   | Score           |